 CODE OF BY-LAWS

 Section 1.
-The objects of the Society shall be to promote and to stimulate interest and research in the archaeology of the Hawaiian Islands, to encourage a more rational public appreciation of the aims and limitations of archaeological research; to serve as a bond among those interested in Hawaiian archaeology, both professionals and non-professionals, and to aid in directing their efforts into more scientific channels; to encourage the publication of their results; to advocate and to aid in the conservation of archaeological data; to discourage unethical commercialism in the archaeological field and to work for its elimination.
+The objects of the Society shall be to promote and to stimulate interest and research in the archaeology of the Hawaiian Islands, to encourage a more rational public appreciation of the aims and limitations of archaeological research; to serve as a bond among those interested in Hawaiian archaeology, both professionals and non-professionals, being free of any form of harassment and to aid in directing their efforts into more scientific channels; to encourage the publication of their results; to advocate and to aid in the conservation of archaeological data; to discourage unethical commercialism in the archaeological field and to work for its elimination.

 Section 2.
 The practice of collecting, hoarding, exchanging, buying, or selling archaeological materials for the sole purpose of personal satisfaction or financial gain, and the indiscriminate excavation of archaeological sites are declared contrary to the ideals and objects of the Society.

 Section 1.
 The principal office of the Society shall be at Honolulu, City and County of Honolulu, State of Hawaii.